jhpyle/docassemble/_docs/scalability.md

 In the "Load Balancers" section, select the `docassembleLb` load balancer, and open the "Listeners" tab.
-Select the "HTTP : 80" listener and do Actions, Edit.
-Set the "Default target group" to "http-redirect," if it is not selected already.
+Select the "HTTP : 80" listener and click Edit.
+Under "Default action(s)," make sure that step 1 is "Forward to http-redirect."

-Once those changes are saved, click "View/edit rules" for the "HTTPS :
+Once those changes (if any) are saved, select the "HTTPS :
-443" listener.
+443" listener and click Edit.

-There will be one default rule set up, and it will incorrectly say that requests should be routed to the `http-redirect` target group.
+Under "Default action(s)," it will incorrectly say that requests should be forwarded to the `http-redirect` target group.
 This is the proper setting for HTTP (port 80), but not for HTTPS (port 443), so you need to change it.
-Click the button to edit rules, and edit the default rule.
-Change it so that it forwards to the `web` target group.
+Click the edit button (pencil icon) and hange it so that it forwards to the `web` target group.
 Then press "Update" to save your changes.

-We need to make one more change on this screen.
-Click the button to add a new rule.
+Then go back to the list of listeners, and under "HTTPS : 443," click "View/edit rules."
+Click the "+" button at the top of the screen to add a new rule.
 Make it the first rule in the list of rules.
 Construct the new rule so that it says, in effect, "if the path is `/ws/*`, forward the request to the `websocket` target group."
 Then